Experience the enchantment of winter in Cappadocia! Immerse yourself in a winter wonderland of snow-capped fairy chimneys and cave dwellings.

 Outdoor Activities Are Harder To Do

-One of these reasons is that some outdoor activities, such as hiking and hot air balloon rides, are harder to do during the colder months.
+One of these reasons is that some outdoor activities, such as hiking and a hot air balloon flight, are harder to do during the colder months.
 Balloon rides and tours sometimes even get canceled, and visitors have to end their trip without seeing the extraordinary landscape over Cappadocia.

 Inaccessible Areas

-Some areas of Cappadocia are inaccessible during winter due to cold temperatures and snow – if not accessible, it might be pretty uncomfortable.
+Some areas of Cappadocia are inaccessible during winter due to the colder temperatures and snow – if not accessible, it might be pretty uncomfortable.
 Especially since most parts of the region will be covered in snow, it might be uncomfortable for older visitors and children.

 Days Are Shorter